mhm-111/problem_solve/README.md

   /usr/bin/dash
   /bin/zsh

 There may be many more shells.

-2. See the  /etc/passwd file.
+2.See the  /etc/passwd file.

     cat /etc/passwd

     root:x:0:0:root:/root:zsh

 Here is the problem . your system can't execute zsh shell.
 It can't recongnize it.

-3. Replace the zsh to any other shell (ex: /bin/bash ) .You can use any text editor to edit it.
+3.Replace the zsh to any other shell (ex: /bin/bash ) .You can use any text editor to edit it.

     sudo gedit /cat/passwd

     root:x:0:0:root:/root:/bin/bash

  :grinning: Problem is SOLVED